openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Update-to-new-version.md

 # Update to a new version or branch

+## Build yourself instead of download

+**AndroidAPS is not available as download due to regulation for medial devices.
+It is legal to build the app for your own use but you must not give a copy to others!
+See [FAQ page](../Getting-Started/FAQ.md) for dertails.**

+## Important notes

 <font color="#FF0000"><b>Important note: As of version 2.3 you have to use git to update.
 Updating via zip file does not work anymore.</font></b>.

 ***Note***: If updating to AndroidAPS 2.3, you need to use [Android Studio Version 3.4](https://developer.android.com/studio/archive?), it doesn't work with the latest one.